 You may remember that we featured Lev Wood in our last list of The Best Travel Shows on Resfeber.
 Well, Levison Wood is at it again.
 For his fourth series in his walking documentaries, Lev heads to the rarely explored regions around southern Russia and Georgia, between the Black and Caspian seas.
 It’s every bit as challenging a route as you’d expect from the British Army Major, only this time with added culture.
+And if you are planning to travel the Causasus/Russian borders, then along with this program, our Russian Music Playlist will come in handy.

 As Lev weaves through the passes of the Caucasus mountain range, he opts to hitchhike parts of his journey, which means added interaction with the local muslim inhabitants of the region.
 The British Foreign Commonwealth office recommends all but essential travel be avoided throughout the Caucasus Mountains due the presence of ISIS supporting insurgents.
 Throughout Lev’s trip however, he is met by warm, friendly and hospitable muslim families and is regularly invited for meals and to sleep as a guest within their homes.